Dating app Bumble reveals steady revenue growth, losses in IPO filing

 Companies raised a record $168 billion through IPOs on U.S. stock exchanges in 2020, according to Dealogic data.

-Bumble also revealed it had identified a material weakness in its internal controls over financial reporting and was taking action to rectify the issue.
+Bumble also revealed it had identified a material weakness in its internal controls over financial reporting.

+“The deficiency we identified relates to a lack of defined processes and controls over information technology,” it said in the filing.

+Bumble said it was taking steps to rectify the issue, and will look to hire an external adviser and strengthen its compliance and accounting functions with new hires.

-The dating app, which has been immensely popular with millennials and competes with other apps such as Match Group’s Tinder, said it had 42 million monthly active users as of the third quarter of 2020, with 2.4 million paying users for the nine months ending September.
+The dating app, which has been immensely popular with millennials and competes with other apps such as Match Group’s Tinder, said it had 42 million monthly active users as of the third quarter of 2020, and 2.4 million paying users in the nine months ended September.

 During the January-September period last year, Bumble swung to a net loss of $84.1 million, while it reported a net profit of $68.6 million during the first nine months of 2019.